 5.1 - Creating the button design

-Use your favorite vector software.
-In the capture below, this is Affinity Designer.
+Use your favourite vector software.
+In the screenshot below, this is Affinity Designer.

 I quickly created an arrow.
-She's not great, I'll give you that...
+It's not great, I grant you...

-But if you're a designer at heart, you'll know what to do to create a back-to-top button at the TOP 😉
+But if you have a designer's soul, you will know what to do to create a TOP back-to-top button 😉

-Alternatively, you can browse the web looking for of free graphic elements.
+Alternatively, you can browse the web for free graphic elements.

 5.2 - Inserting the image in the footer

-Once you have your image in .png format (transparent background), you will be able to insert it instead of the Summary module icon.
+Once you have your image in .png format (transparent background), you can insert it in place of the Summary module icon.

-To do this, repeat step 1.2 of this article and disable the icon to use an image instead.
+To do this, go back to step 1.2 of this article and deactivate the icon to use an image instead.

 6 - In conclusion: a "back up" button in less than 2 minutes!

-With Divi, it's child's play to create fully customized sites!
+With Divi, it's a breeze to create fully customized websites!

-To best customize your WordPress site, check out these Divi tutos who can help you!
+To best customize your WordPress site, check out these Divi tutorials who can help you!

-More resources about customizing the back up button without using the Theme Builder :
+More resources on customising the back to top button without using the Theme Builder: